 - Home Depot, In-Stock: Both the inexpensive, generic in-stock cabinet boxes and Hampton Bay branded cabinet boxes are all made of MDF.

-- Lowe's, In-Stock: Its house brand, Kitchen Classics, uses particle board for cabinet boxes.
+- Lowe's, In-Stock: Lowe's house brand, Kitchen Classics, uses particle board for cabinet boxes.

 - Kraftmaid: This popular cabinet company liberally uses MDF for cabinet boxes.
 But Kraftmaid also does have an option for all plywood construction as an upgrade for an extra cost.

 - 27Estore: This Las Vegas-based online retailer of Euro-styled cabinets uses MDF for its boxes, though it does have an extra cost upgrade for birch plywood.